stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-22-the-senate-just-voted-to-block-californi.md

 is_feed: true
 ---

 For nearly 60 years, California has enjoyed the ability to set its own standards governing air pollution from automobiles, as long as they’re more stringent than the federal government’s.
-This rule, written into the Clean Air Act, was meant to recognize the state’s longstanding leadership in regulating air emissions.
+This rule, written into the Clean Air Act, was meant to recognize the state’s long-standing leadership in regulating air emissions.

 The U.S. Senate undermined that authority on Thursday when it voted 51 to 44 to revoke a waiver the Environmental Protection Agency approved allowing the Golden State to implement and enforce a de facto ban on the sale of gasoline-powered cars by 2035.
-The Senate also rescinded waivers allowing California to set stricter emissions standards for new diesel trucks, and mandating the adoption of zero-emission trucks.
+The Senate also rescinded waivers allowing California to set stricter emissions standards for new diesel trucks and mandating the adoption of zero-emission trucks.